Ib01/MediaBeaver/README.md

 * and undo move capability

-* destination path rename? "naming format" or "naming and placement"?
+* get subtitles

+* Add log file viewer to web app component

 * would be nice to find a way to title case titles (i.e not just capitalise the first letter of each word but to not capitalise words like 'a' or 'it' etc)

-* get subtitles

 * upgrade logger to log4j2

 * look into http://acoustid.org/ and http://musicbrainz.org/ for music identification?

-* Enable users to copy instead of move content

-* Test this on Freenas with a Custom Jail Plugin

-* Add log file viewer to web app component

 ********************************************************
 Completed